mhorrall/codeJourn/README.md

-# CodeJourn | A blog about my coding adventures
+# CodeJourn

-Matt Horrall
+A blog about my coding adventures devloped using GatsbyJS.